Noga-ng/NCache/README.md

 ## Configuration

-NCache uses JSON configuration files containing one or more cache profiles.
+NCache uses a JSON configuration file containing one or more cache profiles.

 ```json
 {